ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 * Name entries with the form: ``src.*.<repository_name>.<package_name>.*`` These corresponds to the unit test runs available in a package against its own source code
-* Name entries with the form: ``build.<repository_name>.<package_name>.*`` These correspond the unit tests runs available in the own package against its files generated at building or configuring time
+* Name entries with the form: ``build.<repository_name>.<package_name>.*`` These correspond to the unit test runs available in a package against its files generated at building or configuring time
 * Name entries with the form: ``install.<package_name>.*`` These correspond to the system/integration tests coming from testing runs of other packages